 See Probate Code Sections 810-812.
 The individual creating the trust must understand the mechanics of the trust that he or she is creating.
 This is higher level of understanding and higher standard of capacity than that required for creating a will.

-California law does; however, presume that individuals are capable of making decisions and signing documents like wills, trusts, advance health care directives and durable powers of attorney.
-The probate code presumes even presumes that an individual has the required capacity to make decisions and to be responsible for their actions or decisions.
+California law does; however, presumes that individuals are capable of making decisions and signing documents like wills, trusts, advance health care directives and durable powers of attorney.
+The probate code includes a rebuttable presumption that an individual has the required capacity to make decisions and to be responsible for their actions or decisions.